If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 So as you can see, these elements matter because they can greatly impact your website’s SEO.

 Now that we’ve answered these questions, let’s move on to discussing how many there are.

 How to Find Your Best SERP Features?

 To find out what special features your website is eligible for, you can use an SEO tool like Ahrefs or SEMrush.

 For example, SEMrush will show you which SERP elements your website is currently appearing in, as well as which ones it has the potential to rank for.

 This information can be very valuable when you’re trying to optimize your website for SEO purposes.

 Or, you can use Google Search Console.

 Go to your GSC account –> Search Results –> Search Appearance:

 Here, you’ll be able to see all the SERP features your website is appearing in.

 This information can help you understand which strategies are working and which ones need to be improved.

 How Many SERP Features Are There?

-This is a difficult question because new SERP features are constantly being added.
+This is a difficult question because new SERP elements are constantly being added.

 And on top of that, different search engines have different results and options.

 For example, Google has a bunch of unique special elements that you won’t find on other search engines like Bing or DuckDuckGo.

-That being said, here are more than 30 SERP elements, which they fall into these four categories:
+That being said, here are more than 30 SERP features, which they fall into these four categories:

 Organic Search Results